loco/wp-loco/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Updated Swedish and Turkish translations

 = 1.4.5 =
 * Support for Domain Path tag
 * Added choice of location when language and package dirs both writable